 Using books to start the conversation

-One of the main reasons why I started our community was that I didn’t know any other families like ours.
-Today you can find age appropriate books to talk about autism when just one twin or triplet is autistic.
 I put together a list of books about autistic twin families – and honestly I can’t believe how many there are!
 For younger readers, there are picture books where one or both twins are autistic.
 For older readers, there are chapter books that also feature autistic twins or triplets.
 Finally, for the adults in the house check out the books written by parents or siblings of autistic twins or triplets.
 Even a few romcom books feature autistic twin siblings!

 How did you help your children understand their autistic twin, triplet or quadruplet siblings?
 Share your thoughts in the comments below!
+Be sure to subscribe for the latest news and updates!

 This website uses affiliate links.
-I may make a small commission from purchases when you use these links, at no additional cost to you.
-As an Amazon Associate I earn from qualifying purchases.
+We may make a small commission from purchases when you use these links, at no additional cost to you.
+As an Amazon Associate we earn from qualifying purchases.